-- Public Works' technical staff responsible for internal support services are collaborating to create dashboards that will enhance tracking of budgets, expenditures, and schedules, enabling more effective reporting on the efficiency of inhouse technical services.
-The development of these dashboards is expected to be completed by the second quarter and future reports will incorporate related metrics. - 2.
-During this performance period, technical staff participated in conferences hosted by the American Public Works Association (Public Works Expo), Cal Poly Pomona (Geomatic Conference), and Esri (Users Conference) to expand expertise in the areas of design, geotechnical engineering, GIS, and infrastructure delivery.
-Additionally, Public Works utilized its attendance at the Geomatic Conference to engage with attendees about available surveyor positions to address the ongoing shortage in that field.
+- 1. PCAM has created a dashboard for functional managers to track budgets, expenditures, and schedules, and allow more effective reporting on the efficiency of in-house technical services.
+The current report includes information on on-time service delivery, and we anticipate reporting on on-budget delivery by the third quarter. - 2.
+During this performance period, staff participated in conferences hosted by California State Association of Counties, and helped organize and staff a booth at the Los Angeles County Geo-graphic Information System (GIS) Day to expand expertise in the areas of design, geotechnical engineering, GIS, and infrastructure delivery.
+Additionally, Public Works utilized its attendance at the Trimble Dimension User Conference to build knowledge and skills in use of high tech survey practices and equipment.